meta-pytorch/BackendBench/README.md

        # Your implementation here
        return result

-   # Optional: Add a CPU test
+   # Optional: Add a test
    if __name__ == "__main__":
-       # Test your implementation
        pass
    ```